Heptaquark

-In particle physics, heptaquarks are a family of hypothetical composite particles, each consisting of seven quarks or antiquarks of any flavours.
+In particle physics, heptaquarks are a family of hypothetical composite particles, each consisting of five quarks and two antiquarks of any flavours.

 Properties

-One model predicts that the lowest-energy heptaquark state would be a spin-1/2 or spin-3/2 state of energy roughly 2.5 GeV.
-Another study found that the most stable heptaquark would include three strange quarks and two strange antiquarks.
+One model predicts that the lowest-energy heptaquark state should be a spin-1/2 or spin-3/2 state of energy 2.5 GeV.
+Another study found that the most stable heptaquark should include three strange quarks and two strange antiquarks.